-It’s also possible that hackers will will encrypt your company files or shut down your website, making them impossible for you to access, unless you pay their ransom, likely a hefty price of a few thousand dollars.
+It’s also possible that hackers will encrypt your company files or shut down your website, making them impossible for you to access unless you pay their ransom, likely a hefty price of a few thousand dollars.
 Hackers do this with enough companies and make enormous amounts of money.

 Don’t let either of these cyber attacks happen to your tour company.

-Take steps to protect your tour business and it will benefit you in the future.
-Hackers are becoming more sophisticated and able to target more companies quickly, if you haven’t taken steps to protect yourself, it is time.
+Take steps to protect your tour business, and it will benefit you in the future.
+Hackers are becoming more sophisticated and able to target more companies quickly, so if you haven’t taken steps to protect yourself, it is time.

 Here is our advice on how to protect your company from hackers:

-- Train your employees to identify Spear Phishing.
+1. Train your employees to identify spear phishing.

 The security software firm Trend Micro found that 91% of cyberattacks originate with a spear phishing email.

-- Do not use a public wifi network.
+4. Do not use a public WiFi network.

 If you do, be careful to not share any personal or sensitive company information while using it.
-Public wifi doesn’t just mean your metro’s wifi, you should also avoid using hotel or coffee shop’s wifi as well.
+Public WiFi doesn’t just mean your metro’s WiFi: you should also avoid using a hotel(opens in a new tab) or coffee shop’s WiFi as well.

 Make sure to keep it updated to keep up with the changing techniques of hackers.
 Here’s a recent comparison(opens in a new tab) of the best antivirus softwares in 2017.
 You can weigh the options and see what you think would work best for your needs.

-Make sure they contain a mix of numbers, letter, and symbols.
+Make sure they contain a mix of numbers, letters, and symbols.

 10. Set up two-step authentication for your email addresses.